A Case for an Inhomogeneous Einstein-de Sitter Universe: Data fits

 where $\Delta \bm{D}$ is the vector of residuals between DESI data and model predictions, and $C$ the DESI covariance matrix.
-We excluded the LRG1 datapoints, as the $D_\mathrm{M}/r_\mathrm{d}$ measurement at $z=0.51$ shows a $2$–$4\sigma$ tension with both model predictions and Pantheon+ SNe luminosity distances at the same redshift, regardless of the cosmological model (including $w_0w_a$CDM \cite{DESI_DR2_2025}).
-After this exclusion, ten BAO points were fitted.
+We excluded the LRG1 datapoints, as the $D_\mathrm{M}/r_\mathrm{d}$ measurement at $z=0.51$ shows a $2$–$4\sigma$ tension with both model predictions and Pantheon+ SNe luminosity distances at the same redshift, regardless of the cosmological model (including $w_0w_a$CDM \cite{DESI_DR2_2025}; see also~\cite{Chaudhary_et_al_2025}).
+After this exclusion, ten BAO points were fitted (results including the LRG1 data points are given in Appendix~\ref{app:BAO_full_fit} to allow comparison).
 We again performed AD tests for normality on the standardized residuals, now computed as $L^{-1}\Delta \bm{D}$ with $C=LL^T$ the Cholesky factorization of the covariance.
 Model fits were assessed using the resulting $\chi^2$ values and the Bayes factors ${\log_{10}\mathcal{B}=\log_{10}(Z/Z_\Lambda)}$ from \texttt{dynesty}, where $Z$ is the Bayesian evidence and $Z_\Lambda$ that of $\Lambda$CDM.

-The DESI DR2 BAO data weakly favors $\Lambda$CDM over iEdS(1) and strongly over iEdS(2), with ${\log_{10}\mathcal{B}=\{-0.973,-2.936\}}$ (Table~\ref{tab:table2}), while all three remain consistent with it by AD-test (${p_\mathrm{AD}>0.05}$).
+The DESI DR2 BAO data weakly favor $\Lambda$CDM over iEdS, with ${\log_{10}\mathcal{B}=-0.666}$ (Table~\ref{tab:table2}), while both models pass the AD normality test (${p_\mathrm{AD}>0.05}$).
 Fig.~\ref{fig:fig2} shows the posterior distributions of $H_0$ from the DESI DR2 fits, while Table~\ref{tab:table2} lists the best-fit $H_0$ values (posterior medians with symmetrized 16th–84th percentile errors) and the reference $H_0^\mathrm{CMB}$ from Planck (see Table~\ref{tab:table1}).
-Table~\ref{tab:table2} also gives the deviations $\left|\Delta H_0^\mathrm{CMB}\right|$ in $\sigma$ units, first considering only fit errors, and in brackets when also including the $\pm0.54\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$ Planck 2018 baseline $\Lambda$CDM uncertainty~\cite{Planck_2018}, which we adopt as a standard for cross-model comparison, although it may differ for the iEdS models.
+Table~\ref{tab:table2} also gives the deviations $\left|\Delta H_0^\mathrm{CMB}\right|$ in $\sigma$ units, first considering only fit errors, and in brackets when also including the $\pm0.54\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$ Planck 2018 baseline $\Lambda$CDM uncertainty~\cite{Planck_2018}, which we adopt as a standard for cross-model comparison, although it may differ for the iEdS model.
 Deviations of $\geq3\sigma$ are marked in red and those of $<3\sigma$ in green.
-Both iEdS models remove the $>4\sigma$ ($>2.5\sigma$) tension seen for $\Lambda$CDM in $\left|\Delta H_0^\mathrm{CMB}\right|$.
-Fig.~\ref{fig:fig3} shows $\dot{a}(z)\equiv H(z)/(1+z)$ for the three models together with values derived from the DESI DR2 $D_\mathrm{H}$ data.
+The iEdS model removes the $>4\sigma$ ($>2.5\sigma$) tension seen for $\Lambda$CDM in $\left|\Delta H_0^\mathrm{CMB}\right|$.
+Fig.~\ref{fig:fig3} shows $\dot{a}(z)\equiv H(z)/(1+z)$ for the two models together with values derived from the DESI DR2 $D_\mathrm{H}$ data.
 The LRG1 point is included for visualization only, although it was excluded from the fits.